WiFi QR Format

 Can I automatically connect to WiFi using this decoder?

-Web browsers don't have permission to directly modify WiFi settings for security reasons.
-You'll need to copy the credentials and enter them manually in your device's WiFi settings, or scan the QR code directly with your device's camera app.
+Web browsers do not have permission to directly modify WiFi settings for security reasons.
+You need to copy the credentials and enter them manually in your device's WiFi settings, or scan the QR code directly with your device's camera app.